-Within our holographic approach and the given approximations it is unavoidable that large- N_c properties of isospin-asymmetric baryonic matter will be manifest and comparisons to $N_c = 3$ QCD have to be taken with care.
-Most importantly, the baryonic spectrum becomes continuous in isospin space for $N_c \to \infty$.
+Within our holographic approach and the given approximations it is unavoidable that large- $N_c$ properties of isospin-asymmetric baryonic matter will be manifest and comparisons to $N_c = 3$ QCD have to be taken with care.
+Most importantly, the energy differences between baryonic states with different isospin values go to zero as $N_c \rightarrow \infty$ , such that the spectrum becomes continuous with respect to isospin.
 Within the Witten-Sakai-Sugimoto model, this spectrum was calculated and it was shown that quantization in the bulk gives a discrete spectrum where neutron and proton states can be identified [36] (the neutron/proton mass difference can be calculated as well [61]).
 Our homogeneous ansatz does not include this quantization, and thus in particular there are baryons with zero isospin number, from which isospin symmetric matter can be created.
 This is different from ordinary symmetric nuclear matter, which is made of an equal number of neutrons and protons.
 In that case, isospin asymmetry can be created by rearranging the Fermi surfaces of neutrons and protons and as a result the symmetry energy is more than an order of magnitude smaller than the nucleon mass.
 We shall see that our approach yields a much larger symmetry energy since creating isospin polarized baryonic matter requires populating heavier states.
-Possibly to be explored in combination with our current approach in the future, one could attempt to construct a holographic many-body system of neutrons and protons explicitly.
-A simple version of such a construction was discussed in a setup similar to the Witten-Sakai-Sugimoto model, assuming that protons and neutrons at large N_c consist of $N_c/3$ copies of uud and ddu, which indeed leads to a symmetry energy comparable to ordinary nuclear matter [62,63].
+Possibly to be explored in combination with our current approach in the future, one could attempt to construct a holographic manybody system of neutrons and protons explicitly.
+A simple version of such a construction was discussed in a setup similar to the Witten-Sakai-Sugimoto model, assuming that protons and neutrons at large $N_c$ consist of $N_c/3$ copies of uud and ddu, which indeed leads to a symmetry energy comparable to ordinary nuclear matter [62, 63].